Beena-Kurian/sentiment-analyzer/README.md

 ## METHODOLOGY:
 ### 1. DATA COLLECTION
 ##### Reddit Comments Extraction:
-Account Creation: Created a Reddit account to access the Reddit API.
+* Account Creation: Created a Reddit account to access the Reddit API.
-App Creation: Created a Reddit App to obtain API keys and credentials.
+* App Creation: Created a Reddit App to obtain API keys and credentials.
-Access Reddit API: The team chose a subreddit called “Canada” community(https://www.reddit.com/r/canada/) and extracted comments for 50 posts (nearly 2700 comments) initially.
+* Access Reddit API: taken subreddit called “Canada” community(https://www.reddit.com/r/canada/) and extracted comments for 50 posts (nearly 2700 comments) initially.
-Then 100 posts later (nearly 7000 comments)
+* Then 100 posts later (nearly 7000 comments)
-Utilized the PRAW (Python Reddit API Wrapper) to extract comments.
+* Utilized the PRAW (Python Reddit API Wrapper) to extract comments.
-Extracted comments are saved: The extracted comments are put into a JSON file for further processing.
+* Extracted comments are saved: The extracted comments are put into a JSON file for further processing.
 ##### DATA LOADING
 The data is loaded into a Pandas DataFrame
 ##### ANNOTATE DATASET